openhwgroup/core-v-mcu/docs/doc-src/tcdm_interconnect.rst

 The Xbar is a multi-master and multi-slave module that includes:

-1. A dedicated local address decoder and response multiplexer for each master to interpret port_sel
+1. A dedicated local address decoder and response multiplexer for each master to interpret port_sel.
-2. A dedicated RR arbiter for each slave to handle requests from multiple masters
+2. A dedicated RR arbiter for each slave to handle requests from multiple masters.

 The address decoder and response mux route incoming master request to the appropriate slave-specific arbiter.
 The arbiter grants access to one master per cycle using a round-robin (RR) policy.
 Once access is granted, the aggregated request is disaggregated into its original signals (ADDR, WEN, WDATA, BE) and forwarded to the slave.